djiani/EventLocalizer/readme.md

 Description
 ---------------------------
 Are You boring?
 Do you want to hangout but don't know where to go?
 Did you just move to a new community?
 Are you curious about what is going on around you or around your favor location?
-Are you searching for specify event?
+Are you looking for specific event?
 If yes, EventLocalizer is a great app for you.
 This web apps allows users to find all current or incomming events in your preferable location.

 Technology
 -----------